danielisrar/engr-102-lab-10-team/README.md

     print(f'{i}: ["{choice(cocoa)}", "{choice(shape)}", "{choice(filling)}", "{choice(topping)}"],')
 print("}")
 ```
-The `choice` function from the `random` module wil randomly choose one value in the specified list.
+The `choice` function from the `random` module will randomly choose one value in the specified list.
 If you want to increase the chances of picking a particular value, add that value multiple times in the list.
 For example,
 ```python
 cocoa = ["dark", "milk", "white", "dark", "dark", "dark"] print(choice(cocoa))